tud-rmr/ros-panopticon/README.md

 # ros-panopticon
-Synchronizes images from to stereo cameras and publishes one big combination of these.
+Synchronizes images from two stereo cameras and publishes one big combination of these.